 - You must be physically in the United States.

-- You must NOT have entered the U.S. as a foreign national crewman, in transit without a visa ("TWOV"), or under the Visa Waiver Program (VWP) (although entry on the VWP is acceptable if you are the immediate relative of a U.S. citizen -- see an attorney to find out USCIS policy in your area).
+- You must NOT have entered the U.S. as a foreign national crewman, in transit without a visa ("TWOV"), or under the Visa Waiver Program (VWP) (although entry on the VWP may be acceptable if you are the immediate relative of a U.S. citizen -- see an attorney to find out USCIS policy in your area).

 - You must (with some exceptions) be in valid visa status at the time of your application to adjust status, including that you have not have stayed past the expiration of your permitted stay or worked without permission from the immigration authorities.